CincyPowerShell/June_Psug/PITCHME.md

 It "matches super" { 'SuperMan' | Should Match 'Super' }

 # fails
-It "matches woman" { 'SuperMan' | Should 'Woman' }
+It "matches woman" { 'SuperMan' | Should Match 'Woman' }
 ```

 +++